savantcare/emr/webclient/components/core/crud/forms.md

         -ves:
-          Scenario 1: Suppose doctor has added 1 rem but that is only on indexDB since doctor did not hit submit Suppose doctor closes laptop for 2 days when they come back after 2 days there are 3 new rems on the server When doctor starts the browser, in the code I will have to:
+          Scenario 1: Suppose doctor has added 1 rem but that is only on indexDB since doctor did not hit submit Suppose doctor closes laptop for 2 days when they come back after 2 days there are 3 new reminders on the server When doctor starts the browser, in the code I will have to:
                         1. Get data from mysql server.
                         2. Find data from indexDB where the isDirty or isNew flag is true